 Location Approximate GFA (sq.m.)
-Usage Xitang, Zhejiang Province 57,343.9 Production facility, research and development centre (Cable Business) and office Maanshan, Anhui Province 14,668.9 Production facility and office Jiujiang, Jiangxi Province 20,810.0 Production facility, research and development centre (Prestressed Materials Business) and office
+Usage Xitang, Zhejiang Province 57,343.9 Production facility and office Maanshan, Anhui Province 14,668.9 Production facility and office Jiujiang, Jiangxi Province 20,810.0 Production facility and office

 Our PRC Legal Advisers confirmed that we hold the valid title certificates and we are entitled to occupy and use such buildings.